algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 #### 2.2.4.3 Audio and Visual Cues
 - The app enhances immersion through thematic sounds, animations, and visual feedback.
+- 5 Music tracks will be made: 1 for the tutorial, one for each level and one for menus.
+- Sound effects will be used at critical moments of the game, such as when the timer is running out or when the player succeeds or fails a puzzle to intensify the game.

 #### 2.2.4.4 Hint System
 - Hints are tied to specific card numbers and accessible at any time.
 Players can request multiple hints for the same card.